yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 The DEBT_MANAGER role is in charge of allocating funds between the strategies added to a vault.

+By default the DEBT_MANAGER role is given to the `DebtAllocator` contract deployed by the `RoleManagerFactory` and is controlled by the `management` address.
+For a full explanation of the `DebtAllocator` visit the [full spech](LINK IT)

 All debt updates are denominated in the underlying asset and are restricted by the `max_debt` for each strategy and the `minimum_total_idle` for the specific vault.

 Debt updates will also respect the strategies specific `maxRedeem` and `maxDeposit`.